esouhg/jemini/README.md

 - Android app to chat with Gemini AI
 - Made with Android Jetpack Compose (In Kotlin)
 - Can remember previous prompt/reply
+- Login feature using firebase
+- Can login in any device to continue the conversation (conversation history saved in firebase db)

 ## Features to add:
 - Improve user interface
-- Login feature using firebase
 - User should be able to open multiple chat windows
-- Should be able to do same conversation from multiple devices
 - Chat with pdf/other data using langchain
 - add clear button